centrica-engineering/nucleus-docs/docs/components/ns-appointment-picker.md

 > `ns-appointment-picker` is used to select a date and time slot for an appointment.

 `ns-appointment-picker` is used to select a date and time slot for an appointment.
-The component is comprised of a `ns-calendar` to pick the date, and a `ns-inputter` to show the available time slots for the selected date.
+The component is comprised of an `ns-calendar` to pick the date, and an `ns-inputter` to show the available time slots for the selected date.

 ## Best practice